Desert tourism has collapsed in the Aïr-Tenere, now a major people-smuggling corridor

 Needed by all except some EU countries.
 Consulates include, Amsterdam, Brussels, Bonn.
 Only for locals in Tamanrasset.
 Note the varying requirements on vaccination certificates, return tickets and bank statements.

 With a vehicle buy a laissez-passer (local vehicle carnet) and insurance (both cover the whole CFA zone).
 Arlit to Agadez and southwards: no more escorts, but this was all before the fall of Libya which changed everything up here.

-Safe, independent travel was hit and miss in this region even in the good years, and long required a guide and permits costing from €50 a day in your car or at least three times that in his own car.
+Even in the good years people got occasionally robbed in the Aïr, and travellers have long required a guide and permits costing from €50 a day in your car or at least three times that in his own car.
 Landmines in the Aïr are said to have been cleared, but the risk of banditry remains high.
-No one has been there for years but, as described in the book, the Tenere Loop (as followed on the Eclipse in 2006) remains one of the best two-week tours in the Sahara.
-The run down from Bilma to Nguigmi and Lake Chad is initially through heavy dune fields but Lake Chad has seen heavy Boko Haram activity in recent years.
+No one has been here for years but, as described in the book, the Tenere Loop (as followed on the Eclipse in 2006) remained one of the best two-week tours in the Sahara.
+The run down from Bilma to Nguigmi and Lake Chad is initially through heavy dune fields but Lake Chad has seen Boko Haram activity in recent years.